Sanjiv Chopra

-Sanjiv Chopra (born 9 September 1949) is an Indian-born American physician, educator, and author.
-He is a professor of medicine and former faculty dean for Continuing Medical Education (CME) at Harvard Medical School.
-He is director of clinical hepatology at Beth Israel Deaconess Medical Center in Boston.
-In addition to his numerous academic publications, Chopra is the author of Coffee!
-The Magical Elixir.
+Sanjiv Chopra (born 9 September 1949) is a professor of medicine at Harvard Medical School and serves as the Marshall Wolf Distinguished Clinician Educator at Brigham and Women’s Hospital.
+He previously served as Faculty Dean for Continuing Medical Education at Harvard Medical School for twelve years.

+Chopra is the editor-in-chief of the Hepatology section of UpToDate, an electronic clinical decision support resource used by physicians worldwide.

-Early life
+Early life and education

-Chopra's older brother, Deepak Chopra, is an author and alternative medicine advocate.

-Education

 Sanjiv Chopra graduated from St. Columba's School, Delhi in 1964.
 He did his premedical qualification at Hansraj College, Delhi University.
 He graduated from Medical School from the All India Institute of Medical Sciences (AIIMS).
 In 1972 he came to the United States for post-graduate training.
 After a year of Internship in Internal Medicine in New Jersey, he moved to Boston in 1973.
 Following his residency, he completed a fellowship in Gastroenterology and Hepatology, from 1975 - 1977.
 He has been on the faculty of Harvard Medical School since 1979.

 Medical and academic career

-He is a professor of medicine and, previously, faculty dean for Continuing Education at Harvard Medical School.
+Chopra is a professor of medicine at Harvard Medical School.
+He served as Faculty Dean for Continuing Medical Education at Harvard Medical School for twelve years and is affiliated with Brigham and Women’s Hospital, where he holds the title of Marshall Wolf Distinguished Clinician Educator.